-We understand the devastating and life-altering impact finasteride can have on the sexual, mental, and physical health of men.
+We understand the devastating and life-altering impact finasteride can have on the sexual, mental and physical health of men.
 Our primary objective is therefore to work closely with the medical community to spur scientific interest and investigation into PFS, so that underlying biologic mechanisms for persistent finasteride side effects can be found and, hopefully, treatments identified to remedy the condition.

-Headquartered in Somerset N.J., the Post-Finasteride Syndrome Foundation is a 501(c)(3) non-profit corporation established in July 2012.
+Headquartered in Somerset N.J., the Post-Finasteride Syndrome Foundation is a 501(c)(3) nonprofit corporation established in July 2012.

-Support efforts for achieving medical consensus of post-finasteride-syndrome
+- Support efforts for achieving medical consensus of post-finasteride syndrome

-Facilitate basic science research to uncover the underlying biologic mechanisms of PFS
+- Facilitate basic science research to uncover the underlying biologic mechanisms of PFS

-Create awareness among scientists, medical professionals, health care organizations and the media regarding the existence of and need for research into PFS
+- Create awareness among scientists, medical professionals, health care organizations and the media regarding the existence of and need for research into PFS

-Identify potentially effective therapeutic targets and treatment strategies and, hopefully, develop a cure for PFS
+- Identify potentially effective therapeutic targets and treatment strategies and, hopefully, develop a cure for PFS

 Dr. Rosemary McGeady has had the distinction of practicing law and medicine during her 30-year career, bringing expertise in both disciplines to the Post-Finasteride Syndrome Foundation.
 Currently an attorney with Levinson Axelrod, she specializes in medical-malpractice law.
 Prior to joining the firm in 2007, she headed her own medical-legal consulting enterprise, Med Law Consulting.
-Dr. McGeady, whose father, Paul McGeady, was a noted First Amendment attorney, earned her J.D. from Seton Hall University, and was admitted to the New Jersey Bar in 2005.
-In 1982, she earned her M.D. from St. Louis University Medical School, then spent three years in residence at Highland General Hospital in Oakland, Calif., before serving as a staff physician in the Emergency and Cardiology departments of Hampton Veterans Administration Hospital in Hampton, Va.
-Dr. McGeady later became a partner in the New Brunswick Cardiology Group in New Brunswick, N.J.
+Dr. McGeady, whose father, Paul McGeady, was a noted First Amendment attorney, earned her JD from Seton Hall University and was admitted to the New Jersey Bar in 2005.
+In 1982, she earned her MD from St. Louis University Medical School, then spent three years in residency at Highland General Hospital in Oakland, Calif., before serving as a staff physician in the Emergency and Cardiology departments of Hampton Veterans Administration Hospital in Hampton, Va.
+Dr. McGeady later became a partner in the New Brunswick Cardiology Group in New Brunswick, NJ.
 A Fellow of the College of Legal Medicine and the American College of Cardiology, she was elected general counsel of the PFS Foundation in July 2012.
 Dr. McGeady resides in New Jersey.